Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 cd rpi-vision
 pip3 install -e .
 ```
-Installing fork of adafruit program for detecting objects
+Installing fork of Adafruit program for detecting objects.
 #### Install TensorFlow 2.x
 ```bash
 RELEASE=https://github.com/PINTO0309/Tensorflow-bin/releases/download/v2.15.0.post1/tensorflow-2.15.0.post1-cp311-none-linux_aarch64.whl
 CPVER=$(python --version | grep -Eo '3\.[0-9]{1,2}' | tr -d '.')
 pip install $(echo "$RELEASE" | sed -e "s/cp[0-9]\{3\}/CP$CPVER/g")
 ```
-Installs tensorflow an open source library for machine learning - gives ability to run ai models to detect the objects
+Installs TensorFlow, an open-source library for machine learning — gives ability to run AI models to detect the objects.

 #### Running the Graphic Labeling Demo
 ```bash
 cd rpi-vision
 python3 tests/pitft_labeled_output.py --tflite
 ```
-Captures camera image and uses tflite(tensorflow lite) to do object detection - supposed to display to PiTFT screen but i use VNC to stream the video onto my computer - this makes my pi heat up to crazy temps so I added heat sinks
+Captures camera image and uses TFLite (TensorFlow Lite) to do object detection — supposed to display to PiTFT screen but I use VNC to stream the video onto my computer.
+This makes my Pi heat up to crazy temps, so I added heat sinks.
-Also whatever is detected is outputted in audio form as well
+Also, whatever is detected is outputted in audio form as well.

-After getting object detection set up - i realized that it is really really bad(probably due to camera quality or that the model has so many things to detect that it can’t do everything)
+After getting object detection set up, I realized that it is really, really bad (probably due to camera quality or that the model has so many things to detect that it can’t do everything).
-So I decided that I want to focus on detecting books(getting the title and author) then getting information about it and g=outputting in audio form to the user
+So I decided that I want to focus on detecting books (getting the title and author), then getting information about it and outputting it in audio form to the user.

-I started by downloading OCR
+I started by downloading OCR.
-I was only able to detect Hello from my iphone screen properly then i started using opencv to add filters - helping ocr to isolate words and detect them
+I was only able to detect “Hello” from my iPhone screen properly.
+Then I started using OpenCV to add filters — helping OCR to isolate words and detect them.
-Next i needed to separate author and book title so i used NER(named entity recognition which is a part of NLP natural language processing)
+Next, I needed to separate author and book title, so I used NER (Named Entity Recognition), which is a part of NLP (Natural Language Processing).

 “Named Entity Recognition (NER) in NLP focuses on identifying and categorizing important information known as entities in text.”
-Like people, places, dates, quantities
+Like people, places, dates, quantities.

 ```bash
 pip install spacy